pnp/blog/content/post/flows-inner-workings-dissecting-power-automate-flows/index.md

 ![KindSwitch](images/KindSwitch.png)

-The different types have different schema structures.
+The different trigger `type`s have different schema structures.
 For example, the scheduled (recurrence) flow has schema which includes `frequency`, `interval` and `startTime`:

 ```JSON
 {